25th Infantry Division (United States): World War II

 U.S. Army soldiers push supplies up the Matanikau River to support the 25th Infantry Division's offensive on Guadalcanal in January 1943.

 After the Japanese air attack on Schofield Barracks on 7 December 1941, the 25th Infantry Division moved to beach positions for the defense of Honolulu and Ewa Point.

 Following intensive training, the 25th began moving to Guadalcanal, 25 November 1942, to relieve Marines near Henderson Field.
-First elements landed near the Tenaru River, 17 December 1942, and entered combat, 10 January 1943, participating in the seizure of Kokumbona and the reduction of the Mount Austen Pocket in some of the bitterest fighting of the Pacific campaign.
+First elements landed near the Tenaru River, 17 December 1942.

+They entered combat on 10 January 1943, participating in the seizure of Kokumbona and the reduction of the Mount Austen Pocket in some of the bitterest fighting of the Pacific campaign.
 The threat of large enemy attacks caused a temporary withdrawal, but division elements under XIV Corps control relieved the 147th Infantry and took over the advance on Cape Esperance.
 The junction of these elements with Americal Division forces near the cape, 5 February 1943, ended organized enemy resistance.

 A period of garrison duty followed, ending 21 July: On that date, advance elements debarked on Munda, New Georgia.
 The 25th Infantry, under the Northern Landing Force, took part in the capture of Vella Lavella, 15 August to 15 September 1943.
 Meanwhile, other elements landed on New Georgia, took Zieta, marched through jungle mud for 19 days, and captured Bairoko Harbor, winning the island.
 Elements cleared Arundel Island, 24 September 1943, and Kolombangara island with its important Vila Airport, 6 October.
 Organized resistance on New Georgia ended, 25 August, and the division moved to New Zealand for rest and training, last elements arriving on 5 December.
 The 25th was transferred to New Caledonia, 3 February-14 March 1944, for continued training.

 The division landed in the San Fabian area of Luzon on 11 January 1945 to enter the struggle for the liberation of the Philippines.
 It drove across the Luzon Central Plain, meeting the enemy at Binalonan, 17 January.
 Moving through the rice paddies, the 25th occupied Umingan, Lupao, and San Jose and destroyed a great part of the Japanese armor on Luzon.
 On 21 February, the division began operations in the Caraballo Mountains in tandem with the 32nd Infantry Division which fought the Battle of Villa Verde Trail.
 The 25th fought its way along Highway No. 5, taking Digdig, Putlan, and Kapintalan against fierce Japanese counterattacks and captured Balete Pass, 13 May, and opened the gateway to the Cagayan Valley, 27 May, with the capture of Santa Fe.
 Until 30 June, when the division was relieved, it carried out mopping-up activities.
 On 1 July, the division moved to Tarlac for training, leaving for Japan, 20 September.